trakBan/spongebob-cli/README.md

  --list | -l,     usage --list, this will list all the episodes and then exit the programm --list | -l, usage --list {number} this will show the number of episodes with the limit you provided.
- --play | -p      usage --play {a number of a episode}, This will play the episode without listing the episodes --help | -h      usage --help this will print what each argument does
+ --play | -p      usage --play {a number of a episode}, This will play the episode without listing the episodes --random | -r, usage spongebob-cli --random, This will play a random episode --help | -h      usage --help this will print what each argument does
 ```
 # How to install: